NASCAR at Chicagoland 2018: Start Time, Ticket Info, Lineup, TV Schedule, More

 DYK: @KevinHarvick has had a pretty successful career at @ChicagolndSpdwy.
 He's scored a total of two wins and nine top-fives.
 In addition, Harvick's led 432 laps at this 1.5 mile track.
 Could he add to these numbers this weekend? 🤔 #Overtons400 https://t.co/7Z1Be3jFWa

-A sixth win for Harvick might seem like overkill, but he's got the juice to pull it off and the idea fans will keep watching and cheering on either way—they do over in the NBA for the Golden State Warriors.
+A sixth win for Harvick might seem like overkill, but he's got the juice to pull it off.
+And the fans will keep watching and cheering on either way—they do over in the NBA for the Golden State Warriors.

 Clint Bowyer is one of those names making unexpected noise lately.

-Bowyer won in Martinsville back in March, but it was hard to tell if it meant the arrival of a new serious contender at a time when only the usual suspects were winning races.
+Bowyer won in Martinsville back in March, but it was hard to tell whether it portended the arrival of a new serious contender at a time when only the usual suspects were winning races.

-Fast forward to June and Bowyer picked up a win at Michigan before a top-three performance at Sonoma, confirming to the rest of the field he's hitting on a hot streak in the middle of the summer.
+Fast forward to June, and Bowyer picked up a win at Michigan before recording a top-three performance at Sonoma, confirming to the rest of the field he's hitting on a hot streak in the middle of the summer.

-“This is a humbling sport, and I have been all over the place with it—high, low and everywhere in-between,” Bowyer said, according to USA Today's Mike Hembree.
-“It just makes you appreciate the ride you are on right now and the group that I am around.
-We are hitting on all eight cylinders and getting the most out of our weekends and starting to get the consistency back that we were kind of lacking last year.”
+"This is a humbling sport, and I have been all over the place with it—high, low and everywhere in between," Bowyer said, according to USA Today's Mike Hembree.
+"It just makes you appreciate the ride you are on right now and the group that I am around.
+We are hitting on all eight cylinders and getting the most out of our weekends and starting to get the consistency back that we were kind of lacking last year."

-The relaxed style from the veteran can explain why he gets hot or cold at times, though at this point he's sitting on nine top-10 performances and is one of only four multi-race winners this season.
+The relaxed style from the veteran explains why he gets hot or cold, but he's sitting on nine top-10 performances and is one of only four multi-race winners this season.

-In other words, it's hard to imagine Bowyer cooling off.
-Third behind Truex and Harvick a week ago isn't exactly a bad finish, so he might have a chance to inch even closer to the biggest names in the sport over the weekend.
+It's hard to imagine Bowyer cooling off.
+Third behind Truex and Harvick in the previous race isn't exactly a bad finish, so he could inch even closer to the biggest names in the sport at Chicagoland.

 Martin Truex Jr.